michaelkreeger/michaels-toolbox/Management/TalentManagerInterviewQuestions.md

 5. How have you used data to help improve teams and outcomes?
 6. What disciplines do you follow to manage your day?
 7. How have you invested in your leadership & management skills?
+8. Ensuring our teams are performing at their very best requires motivating the individuals on those teams.
+Can you tell me about a time when you have motivated a members of your team?
+9. Measuring the performance of engineering teams is a critical part of helping a team reach high performing status.
+Can you tell me about a time you used measures to demonstrate the performance improvement of a team?
+10. Building high performing teams is a critical part of our job.
+Tell me about a time you built a high performing team.
+11. Supporting the growth of talent is a critical part of how we ensure retention and growth for top performers, tell me about a time you supported the growth of an engineer under your direct management.
+12. Getting things done requires influencing others to align on a plan.
+Can you provide an example of when you created a plan and then used influence to align others to that plan?